 - 1. Public Works continues working on a more sustainable development model through new or updated ordinances that will require developers to design using sustainable techniques and materials resulting in sustainable developments. - Updated Sewer Plans and Sewer Area Study pages on our website. - 2.
 Public Works continues to remove 100 percent of reported graffiti within 48 hours in the unincorporated County and 72 hours in the flood control district channels.
 This high level of service helped reduce blight in our communities.

-Approximately 1.7 million square feet of graffiti was removed in the last quarter.
-(October December 2019) - 3.
-3.Public Works continues to remove trash, junk, debris, inoperable vehicles, and overgrowth from private properties through Property Rehabilitation/Code Enforcement program.
+Almost 2 million square feet of graffiti was removed in the last quarter (January March 2020). - 3.
+Public Works continues to remove trash, junk, debris, inoperable vehicles, and overgrowth from private properties through Property Rehabilitation/Code Enforcement program.
 The program promotes community safety and community enhancement and helps to protect property values, preserve residential neighborhoods and enhance the overall quality of life in communities.
-It also demonstrates the public service commitment of the County.
+It also demonstrates the public service commitment of the County. - 4.
+Public Works recognizes that the film production industry is significant to the economic vitality in the region.
+During the previous quarter (January March 2020), 136 Film Permits were issued.
+During COVID-19, however, Health Orders were issued directing the suspension of film and television production.
+On June 12, 2020, a modified Health Order was issued which allows for film production to reopen once the required protocols for infection control and distancing are implemented.